 “There are two types of IPO Fixed price offering and Book building offering“

 When an IPO is brought into the market, the companies first determine the share price of it which is applicable in two ways.
-The first is Fixed price offering and the second is the Book building offering.
+The first is a fixed-price offering and the second is the Book building offering.
 Before the IPO is launched, the companies will get DRHP all their details of the SEBI.
 They enter the pass and get it listed in the market only after getting approval.

 What is Fixed Price Offering?